Success Coaching Element

 Reactions and responses are based on how we connect, communicate and interpret the outside world based on our internal world of thoughts and beliefs.

-So, coaching your clients to create positive, uplifting and supportive beliefs and thoughts as they move toward their goals will help them shape powerful responses and reactions that will create the results they're looking for (go back to Chapter 2 to review this).
+So, coaching entrepreneurs and business owners to create positive, uplifting and supportive beliefs and thoughts as they move toward their goals will help them shape powerful responses and reactions that will create the results they're looking for (go back to Chapter 2 to review this).

 Behavior is also born from pattern and repetition - doing the same thing again and again.
 This is also known as a habit.